WordPress/wordpress-develop/README.md

 [![Build Status](https://img.shields.io/travis/com/WordPress/wordpress-develop/master.svg)](https://travis-ci.com/WordPress/wordpress-develop)

 Welcome to the WordPress development repository!
-Please check out our [contributor handbook](https://make.wordpress.org/core/handbook/) for information about how to open bug reports, contribute patches, test, documention, or get involved in any way you can.
+Please check out our [contributor handbook](https://make.wordpress.org/core/handbook/) for information about how to open bug reports, contribute patches, test, documentation, or get involved in any way you can.

 ## Getting Started